st3v3nhunt/st3v3nhunt.github.io/README.md

 1. When happy with the new content, push the changes to the remote.
 GitHub Actions will generate the content into `./public` on the `gh-pages` branch.

+## Notes

+Files added to [static/](./static) are included in the built output that is pushed to `gh-pages` branch.
+Therefore, should a file need to be added to the deployed app e.g. `CNAME` add it to `static`.